nagydani/seedling/seed/README.md

  * `bye` releases all resources held by Seed and exits
  * `carry?` fails, if the previous operation set the carry flag
+ * `execute` takes a reference to a computation off the top of the stack and executes it.
  * `literal` takes the cell on the top of the stack and compiles a literal from it.
 Useful in macros.
+ * `output` executes `seedl` with handlers set up in such a way that input is read from the rest of the input stream and output is written to wherever object code is expected.
+Typically, the first word in a Seed source.
  * `s>number` takes a string and transforms it into a number on the top of the stack.
 However, it is not a mapper, because it can fail and depends on the current base.
- * `execute` takes a reference to a computation off the top of the stack and executes it.
  * `seedl` is the Seed loop.
  * `traverse&` is a generator traversing a linked list created by `cons`.
 It generates references to the